zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/prepare-environment/prepare-environment.md

 This lab assumes you have:

-- Obtained a free or paid Oracle Cloud account
+- Obtained a free or paid Oracle Cloud account (Always Free accounts are not supported for this workshop)
 - Signed in to Oracle Cloud Infrastructure

 ## Task 1: Add security rules to your existing VCN

 To be able to access your compute instances, you need to configure egress and ingress security rules in your VCN's security list.

-> **Note**: If you let Resource Manager create a new VCN for you (recommended), you can skip this task and proceed to Task 2.
+> **Note**: If you let Resource Manager create a new VCN for you when you create your compute instances (recommended), you can skip this task and proceed to Task 2.

 1. From the navigation menu in Oracle Cloud Infrastructure, select **Networking**, and then **Virtual Cloud Networks**.